Table of Contents

 In many cases, online travel agencies (OTAs) like Expedia or Skyscanner are also required to display total costs transparently.
 However, inconsistencies remain, especially on mobile apps or with international bookings.

-Travelers can use a range of tools and services to identify and avoid extra airline charges.
-These tools can help compare total prices, flag common fee traps, and suggest better alternatives.
+Passengers can use many devices and services to identify and avoid more airlines.
+These devices can help compare total prices, flagged the normal tax network and suggest better alternatives.

 Flight comparison and transparency tools: